Products, Applications and Market Variants

 Picture by FreepikTAPIR Decision Guideline

 The “TAPIR Decision Guideline” is an effective approach to find and make decisions in a group and to agree on them.
+The steps described here should be carried out by a moderator (e.g. a Servant Manager or Scrum Master) in the order described.
 Triage & Time: A quick assessment about criticality and decision time.
-Questions: Regarding the time, how deep should the analysis be?
-Who, what and how much time is needed?
-Analysis: Depending on the available…
+Questions:…